 I decided to have surgery

 After 15 years of treatment I had gradually reached the maximum medication dose.
 I was taking L-Dopa every two hours and it was difficult to stick to the required intervals between meals and taking the medication.
-I was also physically unwell and was getting near to the point where I would need care.
+I was also physically unwell and was getting close to the point where I would need care.

-That is when I decided to have deep brain stimulation.
+That's when I decided to have deep brain stimulation.
 I went to a university hospital for the operation.
 The operation really helped me.
 Since then I've been able to manage better in everyday life.
 My doctor and I were able to halve the L-Dopa dose so that it doesn't cause problems anymore.
 I do still notice that the illness is progressing, but surgery gave me an important boost.
 That was two years ago and everything is adjusted perfectly now.
-Unfortunately I put on more weight after the operation.
+Unfortunately, I put on more weight after the operation.

 What helps besides medication and surgery